CARES Act: What You Need to Know

 How Does the CARES Act Help Small Businesses?

 The CARES Act establishes a new Paycheck Protection Program which provides small businesses with funds to pay up to 8 weeks of payroll costs including benefits.
 Funds can also be used to pay interest on mortgages, rent, and utilities.
+According to data from the Small Business Administration, more than 40,000 jobs in Michigan’s 7th District were retained as a result of the Paycheck Protection Program.

 - For a top-line overview of the program CLICK HERE